wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 The full memo from the Sec-Gen of MOH MY (in Bahasa Malaysia), including all forms and the flowchart for payment exemptions can be found [here](http://covid-19.moh.gov.my/garis-panduan/garis-panduan-pengecualian-caj-kuarantin-bagi-person-under-surveilence-pus-di-stesen-kuarantin/Panduan_Pengecualian_Kos_Kuarantin_PUS_KKM.pdf).

-## I exited Malaysia before 18 March 2020 (first day of MCO).
-Can I still enter Malaysia now?

-Yes, there are no longer restrictions for entering or reentering Malaysia.

 ## There is an active MCO/PKP at my point of entry, can I still go back?

 Yes, you can.
 If you are travelling onwards to other districts outside of your quarantine location, please see below on instructions for travelling _after_ quarantine has ended.